 Standard Pivot Points allow traders to plot support and resistance levels around a central pivot that is determined by a series of simple calculations.
 The central price pivot takes the sum of the price high, the price low, and the closing price of whichever time period is selected in a trader’s charting station.
 This total sum is then divided by a factor of three, and this figure forms the basis of future pivot point indicator readings.

-In the chart example shown above, we can see that pivot points that are higher prices are expected to act as resistance levels.
+In the chart example shown above, we can see pivot points that have higher prices are expected to act as resistance levels.
 In contrast, pivot points that are below prices are expected to act as support levels.

 Camarilla Pivot Points

-Another interesting point for traders to remember is that the equations for the Camarilla system use formula variables that are more much more specific and systematic in nature.
-In the Camarilla pivot points formula, non-zero decimals (i.e. 1.5, 1.25, 1.16, and 1.0833) are used as the multipliers and each of these equations create nine different price levels on the trading station.
+Another interesting point for traders to remember is that the equations for the Camarilla system use formula variables that are much more specific and systematic in nature.
+In the Camarilla pivot points formula, non-zero decimals (i.e., 1.5, 1.25, 1.16, and 1.0833) are used as the multipliers, and each of these equations creates nine different price levels on the trading station.

-For newer traders, the Camarilla daily pivot trading strategy system might be more challenging given the fact that each price chart will show four different support levels and four different resistance levels.
-However, this additional information can also prove to be highly useful for experienced traders that are somewhat familiar using pivot point for day trading strategies.
+For newer traders, the Camarilla daily pivot trading strategy system might be more challenging, given the fact that each price chart will show four different support levels and four different resistance levels.
+However, this additional information can also prove to be highly useful for experienced traders who are somewhat familiar with using pivot points for day trading strategies.

 Many traders utilize Camarilla pivots indicator mt4 through intraday strategies that fade short-term trend moves after prices have reached S3 or R3 levels on the trading station.
 In these cases, short trades might be established after prices rise to R3 price resistance (with the goal of selling high to maximize profits).
 Conversely, long trades might be established after prices fall to S3 price support (with the goal of buying low).
 The main idea is that cyclical markets offer opportunities during rising and falling trend activity and this makes it much easier to achieve profits in diverse financial environments.